 - If you receive a denied insurance claim, you should definitely appeal.
-Our survey showed a 78% chance of getting the claim approved.
-The one big exception we would highlight – we have not found any adult who has successfully completed an appeal with UnitedHealthcare for a non-Medtronic pump.
-If you have – we would like to visit with you.
+Our survey showed a 78 percent chance of getting the claim approved.
+The one big exception we would highlight—we have not found any adult who has successfully completed an appeal with UnitedHealthcare for a non-Medtronic pump.
+If you have—we would like to visit with you.

 - Lots of research has shown factors that impact outcomes.
-Smoking, exercise, age, and income level impact A1Cs.
-In our data, a person making $75k or less was 264% more likely to have an A1C above 8.5%.
-This group reported the highest level of difficulty accessing test strips and CGMs.
+Smoking, exercise, age and income level impact A1Cs.
+In our data, a person making $75k or less was 264 percent more likely to have an A1C above 8.5 percent.
+This group reported the highest level of difficulty accessing test strips and continuous glucose monitors (CGMs).
 It was surprising that ALL income ranges reported the same level of difficulty accessing insulin.

 - As the number of denied insurance claims increased, A1Cs also increased for people who appealed the denied claims.
 This finding was not published earlier due to small sample size.
 It is important to highlight this preliminary finding because it is new, and adds to the list of issues that impact patient outcomes.
 Obstacles impact access leaving patients scrambling to get the prescriptions they need, take away time needed to manage their chronic illness, including rest, and increase the burden of patient care.
 It only seems logical for every obstacle a person living with T1D encounters there is a direct impact on their well-being.

 - If you have insurance, it is likely you will be faced with a challenge—multiple phone calls to resolve issues, pre-authorization, prescriptions not available on a plan, and cost.
 Make sure you have a plan to address the challenges.